sensorimotorai/sensorimotorai.github.io/debates.md

 This puts action center stage in our quest toward intelligence.
 But how do we formalize *active learning*?

-The mainstream approach here is **reinforcement learning (RL)**, which posits: agents 'act' to maximize 'rewards'.
+The mainstream approach here is **reinforcement learning (RL)**, which posits that agents 'act' to maximize 'rewards'.
 Consider this canonical figure from the Sutton & Barto textbook:

 <figure style="text-align:center; margin: 1em 0;">
   <img class="fluid-img"